Bertrand Jang, owner and creator of Sweet & Me – Pacific-inspired cakes crafted to reflect the spirit of the Islands, but without the hefty price tag.

 Bertrand boasts more than 12 years’ hospitality experience, having worked his way up from a commi chef position at a Rarotonga beach resort to Head Chef at Kai Pasikifa, Aucklands first restaurant dedicated to Pacific food and about which a New Zealand’s Herald food writer once said of his cocoa-flavoured bread-and-butter pudding: “…there's nothing quite like it anywhere on Earth.”.

 Bertrand’s unfailing passion for food is not something The Kitchen Project need provide him help with; rather he is seeking the skills to achieve a fully operational business that’s up and standing on its own two feet within a year.

 Speaking about his highlight of the programme so far, he says: “Omg there are so many things, it’s crazy.

-“But the best so far has been launching my business online and being paired with Martin Smith who is the Chief Executive of Collective Hospitality (they provide catering for some of New Zealand’s most prestigious events).
+“But the best so far has been launching my business online and being paired with Martin Smith who is the General Manager of Collective Hospitality (they provide catering for some of New Zealand’s most prestigious events).